 What does orthopaedic evaluation involve?

 If you match two or more of the conditions above, your GP may refer you to an orthopaedic surgeon for a thorough evaluation.
-Dr James McLean consults from several convenient orthopaedic practice locations around Adelaide, and in Darwin.
+Dr James McLean consults from several convenient orthopaedic practice locations around Adelaide.

 During your evaluation, Dr McLean will first gather information about your medical history and your general health.
 From there a physical examination will help assess your shoulder’s range of motion, stability and strength.